 Your retainers are in close contact with your teeth and gums.
 Because your mouth is a warm, moist environment, it is easy for bacteria to contaminate the surface of your retainers.
 This bacteria can produce unpleasant odors that may lead to bad breath.
 In addition, a dirty retainer may end up contributing to gum disease.

-At minimum, rinse your retainer or retainers before putting them back in your mouth after each meal and be sure to give them a thorough cleaning at least once per day.
+You should thoroughly clean your retainer at least once a day, preferably immediately before inserting it into your mouth.
+At minimum, rinse your retainer before putting it back in your mouth after every meal and give it a thorough cleaning once per day.

 How to Clean Retainers

-You can also soak your retainer in an antibacterial solution.
+You can also deep clean your retainer by soaking it in an antibacterial solution.
 Some mouthwashes work well for this purpose, but you should follow your orthodontist’s recommendations.
+The best retainer cleaners will kill bacteria without damaging the plastic.
 Never use bleach or rubbing alcohol to clean your retainer, as this can cause damage.

 How Long Do Retainers Last?